CaseyRo/casey.berlin/posts/My Apple Vision (Pro).md

 If I were travelling by S-bahn or tram in Berlin, I would hesitate to put it on.
 Yes, we also got used to headphones and cameras there, but privacy is significant in Germany.
 Who knows what people secretly do within their spatial computing world with what they see around them?

+On the plus side, the vision Pro could be an extension of my personal being – a way to express myself by showing what I'm watching or listening to on the external screen, not that different from the clothes I wear or the gadgets I use (airpod or [similar like these headphones below](https://www.designboom.com/technology/headset-integrated-digital-screens-playlist-lyrics-music-taste-olga-orel-futureahead-06-22-2023/))

 Being back home, I'd be happy to ignore the big screen in the living room to watch a show I only like or have a little gaming session after work.
 I could turn a small desk or kitchen table into a productive environment.
 Still, I'm more interested in how it can enable garden planning, a DIY project or assist me in repairing things that don't take place in an office setting.

 Since I still love F1 and football, I would see statistics, live timing and more than one screen when watching sports.
 Not annoying my spouse is a big benefit!